kanjiowl/QR-Encoder-JAVA/README.md

 # qr-encoder-JAVA

 A QR code (2D Barcode) encoder written from scratch in Java.
-The project is currently in a very early developmental stage.
+This is a hobby with almost no likelihood of getting any update.
+This is something I built because I was interested the QR codes, perhaps due to their tremendous ubiquity.

 What can it do :
 =================